Fayetteville library expansion construction continues

 FAYETTEVILLE, Ark.
-(KNWA) — The Fayetteville library is moving towards the next big phase in expansion and it involves connecting the main library to the new building under construction.
+(KFTA) — The Fayetteville library is moving towards the next big phase in expansion and it involves connecting the main library to the new building under construction.

 Construction to double the size of the library started back in March.
-The $49 million project includes adding an additional 85,000 square feet to the current space.
-It also includes a multi-purpose room that will seat 750 people, a teaching kitchen, an innovation center, and audio recording studios.
+The 49-million dollar project includes adding an additional 85-thousand square feet to the current space.
+It also includes a multi purpose room which will seat 750 people, a teaching kitchen, an innovation center and audio recording studios.
 The Director of Facilities and Sustainability Sam Palmer said a staff area is now being cleared to make way for the wall to be taken down.

-“They are completing the decking on level 200 just outside these windows and they are going to connect the two buildings and make them one.
-All of the staffing areas that we have here are going to be converted to public space,” said Palmer.
+“They are completing the decking on level 200 just outside these windows and they are going to connect the two building and make them one.
+All of the staffing area that we have here is going to be converted to public space,” said Palmer.

 Crews will also be cutting a large hole in the ceiling of the tech service area to add a new spiral staircase.
 Palmer said the majority of the steel to create the skeletal core of the building is in place, And in the next few weeks, the multi-purpose room will have a roof and all its walls.
 Palmer said the project is right on track to be completed on October 9th of next year.